True/False Film Festival: True Life Fund

 Since 2007, the True/False Film Fest has also featured the True Life Fund, a fundraising program which goes to demonstrate that documentaries can create change by offering tangible assistance to the real-life subjects of a new non-fiction film each year.
 The fund further acknowledges that documentary filmmakers and festivals thrive because of the stories provided by people of often limited means.
-The True Life Fund is presented by the Crossing (a Missouri church group) and is supported by the Bertha Foundation.
+The True Life Fund was presented by The Crossing (a Missouri church group) from 2009-2020 and also received support from the Bertha Foundation.